openheartmind/WISDOM/reports/v2-1_Tiny-OHM-contribution-review.md

   - Did not identify all participants or contributions
   - Skewed benchmarking for Uniqueness and Diversity
   - Could be improved with more meta-reviews (e.g., 2 & 8 surveys) or smarter ranking algorithm (e.g., ELO)

+### Learnings
+1. Inclusive.
+The survey was rated as moderately easy (28%) or very easy (48%); and comfortable (46%) or neutral (50%), suggesting that the new pairwise comparison format was user-friendly and inclusive.
+2. Time-efficient.
+A single pairwise comparison took less than one minute to complete on average, meaning that reviewers can add a single datapoint in a modicum of time.
+3. Gratitude is a stable baseline dimension.
+We also tested Uniqueness, Diversity and Inclusion, and alignment with the OHM Vision, but each of these exhibited instabilities during baselining and were instead baselined against the Gratitude dimension.

 ### Next steps
 - Algorithm upgrades (ELO, priors)